 (pier collision) On November 21, 2008, while operating in the Caribbean and maneuvering for docking in call port Bridgetown Barbados, the vessel sustained minor hull damage.
 The incident was caused by strong winds.
 It occurred during re-berthing after port authorities decided to move the ship to another berth to allow docking for the P&O ship MS Ventura.
 The caused hull damage was a 7 ft / 2 m dent at the bow (near the waterline).
 Departure to next call port Castries (St Lucia) was delayed by 1 day for repairs.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 |18 October 2008||Propulsion / Power Loss|

-On October 18, 2008, due to a rudder damage, the scheduled 3-day mini cruise from Liverpool (England, UK) was cancelled.
+On October 18, 2008, due to rudder damage, the scheduled 3-day mini cruise from Liverpool (England, UK) was canceled.

 |01 May 1976||Other Incidents|

 On May 1, 1976, the Royal Viking Line ships Sky (Boudicca) and the sister-ship Star (Black Watch) did a simultaneous Panama Canal transition sailing in opposite directions.
 The Sky was on a westbound route, while the Star was sailing eastbound towards the Caribbean Sea.